-The Chicago Leadership Scholarship is a $5,000 per year award - this scholarship is awarded in addition to your JCU merit scholarship, as well as the University’s mission based scholarships (Arrupe & Leadership Scholars).
-The Chicago Leadership Scholarship is renewable for four years of undergraduate study, as long as the student maintains satisfactory academic progress.
+The Chicago Alumni Chapter Scholarship is a $5,000 per year award – this scholarship is awarded in addition to your JCU merit scholarship, as well as the University’s mission based scholarships (Arrupe & Leadership Scholars).
+The Chicago Alumni Chapter Scholarship is renewable for four years of undergraduate study, as long as the student maintains satisfactory academic progress.

 This scholarship is funded in large part due to the generosity and fund raising of the JCU Chicago Alumni Chapter and many dedicated alumni in Chicago in partnership with financial assistance from the overall financial aid budget at John Carroll University.
 The University administers the scholarship through an endowed fund.

-- A group of applications will be identified and selected for an in-person interview with the Scholarship Committee on March 1, 2015.
+- A group of applications will be identified and selected for an in-person interview with the Scholarship Committee.
 Candidates will receive further information prior to the interview.

 - Conor Long ’15 – Marist High School

 - Robby Cifelli ’16 – Marian Catholic High School